Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Items/FreeRewards.md

 > [!NOTE]
 > Some values in `itemids` are of the type 0xF0000000XXXXXXXXXXXXXXXX and represent already redeemed rewards.
 Those entries are not included in `items`

+> [!NOTE]
+> An error message of "Personal store not loaded yet" usually means that `botName` isn't eligible for the weekly care package.

 ## Example Responses

 ```